maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="restore-linenoaexp"></a>
 ### `RESTORE` [{*lineno*|*aexp*}]

-`RESTORE` is used to reset the data pointer to the start of the list or to the first data element on a particular line indicated by the optional line number or numeric expression.
+`RESTORE` is used to reset the data pointer to the start of the list of `DATA` statements, or to the first data element on a particular line indicated by the optional line number or numeric expression.

 Several other statements also reset the data pointer, including `CLEAR`, `RUN` and `NEW`.